ififfy/flipflip/docs/README.md

 ## Community
 Having an issue with FlipFlip?
 Have a new feature recommendation?
 Just want to share how much you enjoy it?
-You can reach us on our [GitHub](https://github.com/ififfy/flipflip) or on Reddit at [/r/flipflip](https://www.reddit.com/r/flipflip/).
+You can reach us on our [GitHub](https://github.com/regtemp8/flipflip) or on Reddit at [/r/flipflip](https://www.reddit.com/r/flipflip/).

-## Donate

-Enjoying FlipFlip?
-[Buy me a coffee](https://ko-fi.com/flipflipapp) and help support FlipFlip development!